Skip to Main Content

 • Sponsor: National Association of Women Lawyers (NAWL)

-• Topic: "Entrants should submit a paper identifying a historical individual or event and explaining how this individual or event aligns with NAWL's mission.
-The mission of NAWL is to provide leadership, a collective voice, and essential resources to advance women in the legal profession and advocate for the equality of women under the law.
-We invite writers to explore NAWL's History page for inspiration."
+• Prompt: "Submit a paper identifying a legal issue that relates to NAWL's mission.
+The mission of NAWL is to provide leadership, a collective voice, and essential resources to advance women in the legal profession and advocate for the equality of women under the law."

-• Eligibility requirements in 2025 Competition included: "Essays are accepted from students enrolled and in good standing at an ABA-accredited law school.
+• Eligibility requirements in 2026 Competition include: "Essays are accepted from students enrolled and in good standing at an ABA-accredited law school.
 The essays must be the law student author’s own work and must not have been submitted for publication elsewhere.
 Papers written for coursework or independent study are eligible for submission."

-• Reward in 2025 Competition was: "The author of the winning essay will receive a cash prize of $500.
-NAWL will also publish the winning essay in the Spring/Summer issue of the Women Lawyers Journal."
+• Reward in 2026 Competition: "The author of the winning essay will receive a cash prize of $500.
+NAWL will also publish the winning essay in the Spring/Summer issue of the Women Lawyers Journal.
+Additionally, the winning law student will be awarded a complimentary ticket to NAWL’s Annual Meeting, along with a fully covered hotel stay to attend the event."

-• Deadline in 2025 Competition was: "Entries are due April 18, 2025 (the third Friday in April each year).
+• Deadline in 2026 Competition: "Entries are due April 17, 2026 (the third Friday in April each year).
 Entries received after the deadline will not be considered.
-Entries must be submitted via email as a Microsoft Word document to dpayne@nawl.org."
+Entries must be submitted via email as a Microsoft Word document to odafaalla@nawl.org."